Hong Kong MTR

 Tickets & Fares

-Hong Kong's subway utilizes a stage fare system.
+Subway utilizes a stage fare system in HK.
 Single-ticket, one-way fares range from HK$3.5 to HK$55, depending on the distance.
 If using Octopus Card, you can enjoy a discounted fare.
 Credit card-size plastic train tickets are inserted into slots at entry turnstiles, retrieved, and inserted again at exits.

 Unlike most other forms of public transport in that city, the MTR is very rarely affected by traffic jam and bad weather.
 The trains run from early morning till late night, seven days a week, all 365 days of the year.
 High frequency schedules ensure tourists will never have to wait more than a few minutes for another train during rush hours, 08:30 to 09:00 and 18:00 to 19:00.

 Customer Service Center / Information Center